quintilesims/layer0/CONTRIBUTOR.md

 * Keep PRs small and concise.
 If you must make a large changeset, we can discuss how to proceed in the PRs' associated issue.

-## Layer0 community guidelines
+## Layer0 Community Guidelines

 * Be respectful.
 We appreciate courteous and polite community members; snarkiness and soapboxing are highly discouraged.
 We are all here to make Layer0 better.

-* Don't break the law by posting another company's assets, unlicensed Cat gifs, etc.
+* Don't break the law by posting another company's assets, unlicensed cat gifs, etc.

 * Stay on topic.